How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 Other Tips on How to Write a Chargeback Rebuttal Letter

-• Get to the point – Be concise in your dispute letter and if possible try to keep it one page in length
+• Get to the point – Be concise in your dispute letter sample ideally and if possible try to keep it one page in length

-• Be specific – Customize your letter to the specifics of the case
+• Be specific – Customize your letter from charge back to the specifics of the case

 • Keep it simple – Make it easy for the card issuer or issuing bank to understand your letter by using bullets and short sentences